Rokasbarasa1/Embedded-linux-course/readme.md

 # Assignment 3 of embedded operating systems course

 The project is a greenhouse monitoring system that tracks temperature, humidity and light level.
-The system is hosted on a Beaglebone Black running Debian OS with meant for the Beaglebone black hardware.
+The system is hosted on a Beaglebone Black running Debian OS with changes meant for the Beaglebone black hardware.
 The environment is monitored with sensors connected to the Beaglebone.
 The Beaglebone hosts a Node.js server that serves a website with the sensor data displayed and some controls for led light, window open position with a servo or a heater being on or off.
 The node.js server has a socket connection to the website client and constantly updates the values on the client.

 Bellow is how the website looks like.